 Microsoft does not strictly require that all of the nodes in a cluster have the same hardware, but you should make it your goal.
 Documentation is much easier when you can say, “5 nodes of this” rather than maintain a lot of different build forms with the required differential notation.

 This is a bigger deal for Hyper-V than for most other clustered roles.
 There aren’t any others that I’m aware of that have any noticeable issues when cluster nodes have different CPUs, beyond the expected performance differentials.
 Hyper-V, on the other hand, requires virtual machines to be placed in CPU compatibility mode or they will not Live Migrate.
 They won’t even Quick Migrate unless turned off.
-The end effects of CPU compatibility mode are not documented in an easy-to-understand fashion (you can take a look), but it is absolutely certain that the full capabilities of your CPU are not made available to any virtual machine in compatibility mode.
+The end effects of CPU compatibility mode are not documented in an easy-to-understand fashion , but it is absolutely certain that the full capabilities of your CPU are not made available to any virtual machine in compatibility mode.
 The effective impact depends entirely upon what CPU instructions are expected by the applications on the guests in your Hyper-V cluster, and I don’t know that any software manufacturer publishes that information.

 Realistically, I don’t expect that setting CPU compatibility mode for most typical server applications will be an issue.
 However, better safe than sorry.